sass/sass/proposal/module-system.md

 preserved when `@import`s are used.

-An import context is mutable throughout its entire lifetime, unlike a module which doesn't change once it's been fully created.
+An import context is mutable throughout its entire lifetime, unlike a module whose CSS and function/mixin definitions don't change once it's been fully created.
 This allows it to behave as a shared namespace for a connected group of imports.

 > Note that an import context never includes members made visible by `@use`,
 > even if a file with `@use` rules is imported.